Marton–New Plymouth line: Freight

 In the early years of the line, freight was primarily local and the railway served as a link between ports and their hinterland.
 Long-distance freight progressively developed over the course of the 20th century, aided by the decline of coastal shipping and the need to carry freight to ports in other regions.

 Freight services using the full length of the line fell as low as a single service each weekday, with services to and from the north routed via the SOL and then the NIMT.
 Three daily services transported products along the Hāwera–New Plymouth section from the Fonterra factory at Whareroa until Fonterra elected to shift its container traffic to the Ports of Auckland and Tauranga.

 Nowadays the line sees two-weekday freight services between Palmerston North (departing 2350 and 0355) and New Plymouth (departing 1530 and 1815) and up to three daily return services between Palmerston North and Whareroa, carrying milk from the Manawatu and Hawkes Bay (via a facility at Oringi and rail from there) to the Fonterra plant and empty milk tankers and containerised products on the return trip through most of the year.
 Other services include regular services along the Kapuni Branch for urea, and with the opening of an inland port facility in Wanganui in 2010 by Open Dairy a daily service exists to/from Palmerston North via the Wanganui Branch and the reopened Castlecliff Branch.

-Passing loops are at Ruatangata (near Turakina), Whanganui, Kai Iwi, Waitotara and Patea.
+Passing loops are at Ruatangata (near Turakina), Whanganui, Kai Iwi, Waitotara and Pātea.

 The mothballing of the SOL in 2010 now means all northbound freight must transition through Marton.